Building a new track

 The AI works by recording the car's velocity and lateral position at every spline line.
 When a car's AI is enabled, the car will try to match that velocity by accelerating, braking and turning.
 An AI car will always use an automatic gearbox, so make sure you car supports that.

 To define an AI line: select a car and track for which you want to make an AI line.
 Start a race and press Ctrl-F6.
-Drive a good lap (actually the start/finish speed is the hardest part to match up nicely, so it's good to start quite far in front of start/finish so you have the right speed at start/finish, or just drive a lap first and before crossing the start/finish line press Ctrl-F6).
+Drive a good lap (actually the start/finish speed and lateral location is the hardest part to match up nicely, so it's good to start quite far in front of start/finish so you have the right speed at start/finish, or just drive a lap first and before crossing the start/finish line press Ctrl-F6).
 You'll see progress being reported in the console (if not enabled, try pressing Ctrl-~ and Enter to get it enabled) as you drive along the track.
-After you cross start/finish agani (hopefully with about the same speed and lateral position as you started, to make a smooth connection between AI laps), press Ctrl-F7 to save the AI line in the track's ai/ directory.
+After you cross start/finish again (hopefully with about the same speed and lateral position as you started, to make a smooth connection between AI laps), press Ctrl-F7 to save the AI line in the track's ai/ directory.

 The saved AI line will be in the ai directory of the track.
 Optionally rename or copy it to 'default.ini' and it will be used for cars that don't have a specific AI file.